Dimagog/ErgoTapCraft/README.md

 ## Disclaimer

-All pompous sections are written by ChatGPT.
+All pompous readme sections are written by ChatGPT.